purcell/whitespace-cleanup-mode/README.md

 it's inconvenient to set up `before-save-hook` in a `.dir-locals.el` file.

-`whitespace-cleanup-mode` is a minor mode which calls `whitespace-cleanup` before saving the current buffer, but only if the whitespace in the buffer was initially clean.
+`whitespace-cleanup-mode` is a minor mode which calls `whitespace-cleanup` before saving the current buffer, by default only if the whitespace in the buffer was initially clean.
 It determines this by quickly checking to see if `whitespace-cleanup` would have any effect on the buffer.
+With the custom variable `whitespace-cleanup-mode-only-if-initially-clean` toggled off, it will always clean up the buffer for you.

 Installation